al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 ## Synths

-Synths purpose is to engineer instrument sound.
+Synths purpose is to engineer an instrument's sound.
 A model of instrument sound.
 They have a nice modular design that is combined together to recreate an instrument timbre sound.

 Works by first generating some kind of simple wave, then applying several filters to it, including time based filters, like oscillating ones, that for example create vibrato.